hack4impact-uiuc/mern-template/walkthrough.md

 Linting uses ESLint linter, with Prettier style guides.
 Customization for specific style changes in `.prettierrc`.
 To run linting, `yarn lint` within the `api` directory.

 Backend testing uses Jest.
 There is a default configuration for Jest set up.
 Tests can be found in `api/test`.
 Simply run `yarn test` to run the tests.

+# Continuous Integration

+Continuous integration is just the practice of automatically running tests for every single code push, which can be automated by services such as CircleCI.
+To enable these, simply go to the CircleCI dashboard (found at https://app.circleci.com/pipelines/github/hack4impact-uiuc) and sign in with your GitHub.
+You should then be able to select Hack4Impact organization in the top left corner, where you'll see all of the current pipelines for the projects.
+Find and set up your project, and select that there is already a configuration.

+In `.circleci/config`, there is an outline of the CI jobs that are used.
+These include:

+- `frontend_lint`: Ensuring `yarn lint` within the `client/` directory
+- `frontend_test`: Ensuring `yarn test` within the `client/` directory
+- `backend_lint`: Ensuring `yarn lint` within the `api/` directory
+- `backend_test`: Ensuring `yarn test` within the `api/` directory

+`frontend_test` is a modification of Cypress CircleCI orb for `cypress/run`, which depends on `frontend_test_install`, a modification for `cypress/install`.

+If you have set up Cypress in the dashboard and gotten your project id, add it to the CircleCI environment variables and add the `record: true` flag.

+By default for `frontend_test`, parallelism is turned off.
+To enable parallelism, add the flags

+- `parallel`: `true`
+- `parallelism`: `4`